ngari-kev/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - Delete the file betty
 9-firstdirdeletion - Deletes the my_first_directory above
-10-back - changes the working directory to the previous one
+10-back - changes the working directory to the previous one 11-lists - Prints contents of a number of directories